a-hamdi/GPU/README.md

 ### Reading:
 - Read **Chapter 7** of the PMPP book.
   - Learned about parallel patterns for convolution, including basic algorithms, memory optimizations with constant and shared memory, and tiling techniques with halo cells for 1D and 2D convolution.

+## Day 8
+### File: `prefixsum_brent_kung_algorithm.cu`
+**Summary:**
+Implemented the Brent-Kung algorithm for parallel prefix sum (scan) in CUDA, designing a work-efficient strategy to compute prefix sums across an array.

+**Learned:**
+- The fundamentals of hierarchical parallel scan algorithms and the Brent-Kung approach for work efficiency.
+- How to divide the scan operation into an **up-sweep (reduce)** phase and a **down-sweep** phase using shared memory for efficient computation.
+- Optimized thread synchronization and memory usage for large input arrays.

+### Reading:
+- Read **Chapter 8** of the PMPP book.
+  - Learned about different parallel patterns for prefix sum computation, focusing on performance, memory access efficiency, and work-efficient algorithms like hierarchical scans.